two parts of the studio. one intimate journey.

 cubic chair is a study in minimalist, geometric elegance. the aluminium rod chair frame is lightweight and rust-resistant, making it suitable for both in- or outdoor use.

-cubic chair, as part of ultimo intimo’s debut furniture collection, was unveiled during dutch design week 2024 at ultimo intimo’s solo-exhibition prism of self.
+cubic chair, as part of ultimo intimo’s debut furniture collection, was unveiled during dutch design week 2024 at ultimo intimo’s solo-exhibition PRISM OF SELF.

 dimensions: